 12. Athenian cleruchs

 A cleruchy (Greek, κληρουχία, kleroukhia) was a special type of Athenian colony, set up as an extension of the city-state rather than a separate entity (apoikia or emporion), and populated by cleruchs (κληροῦχος, klerouchos, lot-holder; plural κληροῦχοι, klerouchoi), landless Athenian citizens appointed a plot of farmland (κληρος, kleros) in foreign territory.
 Cleruchs retained their Athenian citizenship and affiliation to their demes (tribes), paid taxes and were liable for military service.
 As landowners, cleruchs were raised to the social status of Zeugitae (ζευγῖται, from ζευγος, zeugos, yoke, or ζευγον, zygon, member of the phalanx), the third highest of four census divisions according to Solon's 594 BC constitutional reforms, who served as hoplites in the Athenian army.

 This system of colonization is thought to have been first employed by Athens and Megara on the island of Salamis during the 6th century BC.

 Because of the military as well as economic importance of these colonies, cleruchs were not allowed to sell or lease their land, except under special circumstances, so that effectively they formed an occupying army.

-Farmland on the shore south of Lake Bolbi, near the site of ancient Apollonia, north of Stageira.
+Farmland south of Lake Bolbi, near the site of ancient Apollonia, north of Stageira.

 |13.
 Grain to Greece